FailAcademy/learning/web-dev-foundation/_slides/week-08/01b-jquery-animation-forms-slides.md

 - `.fadeOut()`
 - ...and many more!

-.footnote[.red[ * ] You can find a complete list of these methods on page 332 of your text book.]
+.footnote[.red[ * ] You can find a complete list of these methods on page 332 of the textbook.]

 ---